 I’m Nicole Stevens, a vegan Registered Dietitian.

-Join me in this journey towards a sustainable vegan diet without restriction!
-Lettuce veg out together. 🙂
+Join me in this journey towards a sustainable vegan lifestyle without restriction!

-1. Complete an undergraduate degree at an accredited university.
+Complete an undergraduate degree at an accredited university

-I completed my undergraduate degree (Bachelors of Applied Science, Applied Human Nutrition) at the University of Guelph in Ontario, Canada.
+I completed my Bachelors of Applied Science, Applied Human Nutrition, at the University of Guelph in Ontario, Canada.

-2. Complete a supervised post-degree diploma or Masters/ practicum program.
+Complete a supervised post-degree diploma or Masters/ practicum program

-I completed a Masters/practicum program (Masters of Science in Foods and Nutrition) at Western University in Ontario, Canada.
-My full year of placements under the supervision of specialized dietitians focused on:
+I completed a Masters of Science in Foods and Nutrition at Western University in Ontario, Canada.
+This included a full year of placements under the supervision of specialized dietitians focusing on: